Types of Index MAs Moving Averages - SMA, EMA, LWMA & SMMA

 Linear Weighted Moving Average - LWMA Indicator

 Stock Index LWMA indicator moving averages applies more weight to the most recent price data and the latest data is of more value than earlier price data.
-Linear Weighted Stock Indices moving average is calculated by multiplying each of the closing prices within the series, by a certain weight coefficient.
+Linear Weighted Index moving average is calculated by multiplying each of the closing price within the series, by a certain weight coefficient.

 Smoothed Moving Average - SMMA Indicator